bibanon/bibanon/Stories/Stories.md

 ## [[General]]

 * [[Densha Otoko]] - A sentimental love story of a fashionable businesswoman and an awkward nerd, who posted his story real time to the users of [[2channel]] (a direct ancestor to [[4chan]]).
 With the steadfast support of these users, he manages to get the courage to break out of his shell and go out with the girl.
 There's a good reason why it became 2005's most popular book, movie, and TV Drama in Japan.
+* [[In the Beginning There was the Command Line]] - Neal Stephenson's satirical treatise of UNIX, personal computers, and the merits of graphical vs command line interfaces.
 * [[A Brief History of UNIX]] - A History of UNIX, written in biography form.
 * [[The Curse of the Text Editor]] - The title says it all.